AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_abstract_data_types.rst

 concept and is less of a mouthful.

-Operations declared in a child package are not primitive operations for the type in the parent package, so they are not inherited when the type is extended.
-Such functions will not become automatically abstract because they are not inherited in the first place.
+Operations declared in a child package are not primitive operations for the type in the parent package, so they are not inherited when that type is extended.
+Consequently they do not become abstract.

 In addition, the required visibility to the parent type's representation in the private part will be available to the functions' implementations because the private part and body of a child package have compile-time visibility to the parent package's private part.

-Any package declaring a tagged type, either directly or by type extension, will have a *constructors* child package if constructors are required.
+In this idiom, any package declaring a tagged type, either directly or by type extension, will have a *constructors* child package if constructors are required.
 For
 example: